natalie3010/investment-holdings-microservices/README.md

 - Ensure use of up to date packages and libraries (the service is known to use deprecated packages)
 - Make effective use of git

-We prefer:
-- Functional code
-- Ramda.js (this is not a requirement but feel free to investigate)
-- Unit testing

-### Notes
-All of you work should take place inside the `admin` microservice

-For the purposes of this task we would assume there are sufficient security middleware, permissions access and PII safe protocols, you do not need to add additional security measures as part of this exercise.

-You are free to use any packages that would help with this task

-We're interested in how you break down the work and build your solution in a clean, reusable and testable manner rather than seeing a perfect example, try to only spend around *1-2 hours* working on it

 ## Deliverables
 **Please make sure to update the readme with**:

-- Your new routes
-- How to run any additional scripts or tests you may have added
 - Relating to the task please add answers to the following questions;
     1. How might you make this service more secure?
+        - implement use of API key
+        - change from http to https
+        - monitor libraries that are being used
     2. How would you make this solution scale to millions of records?
+        - implement external database
+        - much more robust testing
+        - make frameworks and libraries consistent
+        - pagination and filtering functionality of final data
     3. What else would you have liked to improve given more time?

-On completion email a link to your repository to your contact at Moneyhub and ensure it is publicly accessible.
+        - debug post method (AxiosError: connect ECONNREFUSED ::1:80)
+        - refactor 'convertInvestmentsToCSV' function
+        - unit tests for each function
+        - switch to ES modules (import, export etc)

 ## Getting Started

-Please clone this service and push it to your own github (or other) public repository

-To develop against all the services each one will need to be started in each service run
+1. To develop against all the services each one will need to be started in each service run

 ```bash
 npm start